 - Santa Claus, though it's mostly Coca Cola's incarnation.

-- Well, Clement Clark Moore has him smoking one.
-We don't, of course, know what's in it.
+- Clement Clark Moore also had Santa smoking one.
+The reader doesn't, of course, know what's in it.

 - Why do professors and scientists smoke pipes (if they smoke at all), while politicians and managers smoke cigarettes?
 A pipe's got a head, a cigarette only a mouthpiece.

 - Remington Steele (also played by Pierce Brosnan)

 - Chief Inspector Jules Maigret of Maigret smokes a pipe in direct contrast to the other characters' cigarette habits.
 If he's not smoking, he's almost invariably fiddling with his pipe in one way or another.
 He keeps a rack of pipes on his office desk and another rack on his home coffee table.